fazecasdavid/BuildsTreeFrom/README.md

    From pre-order and post-order

-   BTS from Post-order
+   BST from Post-order

-   BTS from Pre-order
+   BST from Pre-order

-   BTS from In-order
+   BST from In-order